-If you’ve ever login to Google’s keyword planner before, you’ll notice it’s actually quite easy to use even for beginners.
+If you’ve ever logged in to Google’s keyword planner before, you’ll notice it’s actually quite easy to use even for beginners.

-It even tells you how much is the “cost-per-click” for every keyword / phrase if you want to bid for it & get it ranked on page 1 of search engine results page.
+It even tells you how much is the “cost-per-click” for every keyword/phrase if you want to bid for it & get it ranked on page 1 of the search engine results page.

 Bear in mind, that Google’s keyword research tool works for Google’s search engine platform.

 We believe it’s not integrated with other search engine platforms, perhaps you could try the several keyword research tools that we’ve mentioned above to conduct keyword research prior to marketing on search engine platforms apart from Google.